swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-17-train-the-model-on-a-kubernetes-pod.md

   cleanup-runner:
     needs: train-and-report
     runs-on: [self-hosted, base-runner]
-    # Run this job if the event is a pull request and regardless of whether the previous job failed or was canceled
+    # Run this job if the event is a pull request and regardless of whether the previous job failed or was cancelled
     if: github.event_name == 'pull_request' && (success() || failure() || cancelled())
     steps:
       - name: Checkout repository